Betty Buckley: Career

-Film and television career
+Film and television

-She is known for the 1977–81 TV dramedy Eight Is Enough.
+A native of Fort Worth, Texas, Buckley is known for the 1977–81 TV dramedy Eight Is Enough.
 She joined the show in its second season when the original star, Diana Hyland, died after the first four episodes of season one, and her character Joan Bradford died as well.
 Buckley was cast as the widower's new romantic interest, Sandra Sue "Abby" Abbott, who became stepmother of the eight children to which the series' title refers.

 Buckley appeared in the original movie version of Carrie in 1976, playing Miss Collins, Carrie's gym teacher.
 In 1977, she recorded an uncredited solo on the song "Walking in Space", in the movie Hair.

 On television, she received two Daytime Emmy Award nominations for Outstanding Performer in a Children's Program/Special, for NBC Special Treat - Bobby and Sarah (1984) and ABC Afterschool Special - Taking a Stand (1989).

 Her screen roles during the 1980s include Bruce Beresford's film Tender Mercies, where she played a country music singer and sang the Academy Award-nominated song "Over You".
 She also appeared in the Woody Allen film Another Woman (1988), Roman Polanski's Frantic (1988), Lawrence's Kasden's Wyatt Earp (1994).

-From 2001 to 2003, she played a role in seasons 4–6 of the HBO series Oz.
+From 2001 to 2003, she played the role of Suzanne Fitzgerald in seasons 4–6 of the HBO series Oz.